typemeta/context/README.md

 Extractors can be built for more interesting types of context, such as the Java `Properties` type.
-However, unlike `Optional`, in order to be able to extract a value from a `Properties` object, a property key is required.
-Therefore we need a slightly different type of extractor:
+However, unlike `Optional`,
+in order to be able to extract a value from a `Properties` object, a property key is required.
+Therefore we need a slightly different type of extractor, that adds an extra string parameter to the `extract` method:

 ```java
 @FunctionalInterface